Revised Version: August 28, 2018.

 Step 6: The IPC carefully reviews the papers submitted and makes a selection taking into account scholarly quality and relevance to the theme of the Study as described in the DD.
 The inclusion of submitted scholarly reviews of past work should also be considered.
 Emphasis will be given to bring together to the ICMI Study Conference both experts in the field and newcomers with promising work in progress, as well as to gathering representatives with a variety of backgrounds from different regions, traditions and cultures.

 Step 7: The ICMI Study Conference will take place within a year and a half from the dissemination of the DD in a location to be decided by the IPC.
-The conference will be a working forum on the theme of the Study organized around 3 parallel workshops according to the sub-themes previously established.
+The conference will be a working forum on the theme of the Study organised around parallel workshops according to the subthemes previously established.
 Therefore, the number of invited authors will be limited (to around 100), which may result in inviting only one author per paper.
+Participation in the Study Conference is limited only to these authors of accepted papers.
 The ICMI Study Conference will serve as the basis for the production of the Study Volume.

 Step 8: The Conference Proceedings will be prepared by the IPC to include all the accepted papers and the invited plenary activities.
 The proceedings will be published online on the ICMI website and will have an ISBN number, so that it will become a publication to be cited.